Whisky-App/whisky-book/README.md

     | Garbage  | Game is unplayable.                                                                            |

 1. Create a new markdown file in `~/whisky-book/src/game-support` with the name of the game.
    - Format your file in all lowercase, using only alphabetical, numerical, and dash characters.
 Do not use abbreviations as they mess up titles ordering with an exception of `goty` which stands for "Game of the Year" and is used among many titles and known as a standard.
-Use a dash sign (`-`) everytime a space occurs in the original title.
+Use a dash sign (`-`) everytime a space character occurs in the original title.
 Replace roman numerals with arabic ones to distinguish words from numbers.
-Do not insert any [articles](https://www.grammarly.com/blog/parts-of-speech/articles/) in a markdown file name (`a`, `the`).
+Do not insert any [articles](https://www.grammarly.com/blog/parts-of-speech/articles/), eg. `a`, `the` in a markdown filename.
 Remember to match a filename with a full game title (eg. from Steam) using above exceptions and restrictions.
 If a game is not listed on Steam then add the store/page name at the very end of the file like `<some-game>-gog` i.e:
    ```
-   Diablo IV (Battle.net) -> diablo-4-battle-net
+   Diablo IV (Battle.net) -> diablo-4-battle-net.md
-   Geometry Wars 3: Dimensions Evolved -> geomatry-wars-3-de.md
+   Geometry Wars 3: Dimensions Evolved -> geomatry-wars-3-dimensions-evolved.md
    Metal Gear Solid V: The Phantom Pain -> metal-gear-solid-5-phantom-pain.md
    Persona 3 Reload -> persona-3-reload.md
-   Star Wars Jedi: Fallen Order -> star-wars-jedi-fo.md
+   Star Wars Jedi: Fallen Order -> star-wars-jedi-fallen-order.md
    Wolfenstein II: The New Colossus -> wolfenstein-2-new-colossus.md
    ```
 2. Add the following template to your markdown file.
 Ensure that the game name you enter at the beginning of the file matches Steam or other store listing name fully, including capitalization.
 However remove any character that is not an ASCII printable character.
 You can find the allowed characters list [here](https://www.ascii-code.com/characters/printable-characters).